Kuvelet/SQL_Purchasing_Optimization/README.md

 | Vendor B |   1.83         |
 | Vendor C |   1.84         |

+> **Note:** This table is a representative sample and does not include all records from the actual dataset.Information have been modified for confidentiality.

 The following query retrieves all unique part numbers from the Vendor_A_FOB, Vendor_B_FOB, and Vendor_C_FOB tables.
 It calculates the LDP costs by applying the corresponding factors from the LDP_Factors table.
 The query then compares the LDP costs across vendors, identifies the minimum LDP cost for each part number, and displays the vendor offering the lowest cost.
-To enhance efficiency and simplify future updates, I recommend creating a stored procedure for this process.
+To enhance efficiency and simplify future updates, I recommend creating a stored procedure that creates a `Vendor_LDP` table for this process.
 This will allow for easy re-execution of the query as new data becomes available, ensuring consistency and reducing manual effort.

 ```sql
 SELECT